CircuitVerse/CircuitVerseDocs/docs/forking_project.md

 #### Usage
-Most commonly, forks are used to either experiment with changes to someone else's project or to use someone else's project as a starting point for your own idea.
+In CircuitVerse, forks are used to either experiment with changes to someone else's project or to use someone else's project as a starting point for your own idea.

 ![](./images/fork.gif)